Improve senior heart health with a few simple lifestyle changes.

 - Improve sleep habits.
 The risk for chronic health conditions, including heart disease, high blood pressure, stroke, and more, increases for those who aren’t getting enough good quality sleep.
 The American Academy of Sleep Medicine recommends 7 – 9 hours of sleep daily for adults, which is a challenge for many seniors.
 Keeping the bedroom, cool, dark, and quiet, limiting heavy meals and alcoholic beverages in the evening, and setting a schedule to go to sleep and wake up each day can help.

-Visiting Care Giving Services, the experts in home help in St. Charles and surrounding communities, is here to help improve senior heart health through preparing healthy meals, providing encouragement to engage in physical activity, offering respite care for family caregivers to unwind and relax, and much more.
+Visiting Care Giving Services, the expert providers of home care in Belleville and surrounding communities, are here to help improve heart health in seniors through preparing healthy meals, providing encouragement to engage in physical activity, offering respite care for family caregivers to unwind and relax, and much more.
 Contact us at (636) 493-9058 for a free in-home consultation to learn more about our professional home care services for seniors.